Cinnxmonn/R.me/README.md

 ## Term Project
-The Term Project SE331 Component-Based Software Development 2<br>
+The Term Project SE331 Component-Based Software Development <br>
 **project-01-the-anti-fake-news-system-check-it-off Phase II** <br>
 **Frontend Deployment :** https://the-social-anti-fake-news-system-ph.vercel.app/ <br>
 **Backend Deployment :**  <br> I have to admit that the backend deployment was not completed because the frontend was deployed but could not connect to the backend. <br>